Thank you for reading and reviewing! I hope you enjoy this chapter.

 Katara's heart was racing in her chest in shock as she tried to struggle against Jet, but he was too strong for her and she could not reach her waterskin.
-She was barely able to pay attention as Jet spoke since her mind was consumed by terror and anger
+How dare he treat her like this?!
+She was barely able to pay attention as Jet spoke since her mind was consumed by anger and indignation.

-"Now, now Katara," Jet chided in a rough voice as he pressed himself closer to her, causing Katara to let out a frightened whimper and making Zuko even angrier as he watched with fuming eyes above them.
+"Now, now, gorgeous," Jet chided in a rough voice as he pressed himself closer to her, causing Katara to let out a sound of protest and making Zuko even angrier as he watched with fuming eyes above them.
 "There's nothing to be scared of.
 I just want to get to know you better," he cooed.

 "Get away from me, Jet!"
 Katara managed to yell out angrily as she tried to stomp on his foot, but he quickly moved it out of the way.

 "No. I finally found you again and I'm not letting you get away from me," Jet replied huskily before he inched his face closer to the point where his lips almost touched hers.

 Katara quickly moved her head aside.
 His breath caused her to cringe away instead of making her shiver pleasantly just like every time Zuko's warm breath touched her skin.
 With an angry hiss, she swiftly brought up her knee and kneed him between the legs.